MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 ## Mental model and basic terminology

-When you create a materialized view and issue a query, Materialize creates a so-called dataflow.
+When you create a materialized view, an index, or issue an ad-hoc query, Materialize creates a so-called dataflow.
 A dataflow consists of instructions on how to respond to data input and to changes to that data.
-Once executed, the dataflow computes the result of the SQL query, polls the source for updates, and then incrementally updates the query results when new data arrives.
+Once executed, the dataflow computes the result of the SQL query, waits for updates from the sources, and then incrementally updates the query results when new data arrives.

 Materialize dataflows act on collections of data.
 To provide fast access to the changes to individual records, the records can be stored in an indexed representation called [arrangements](https://materialize.com/docs/get-started/arrangements/#arrangements).
 Arrangements can be manually created by users on views by creating an index on the view.
 But they are also used internally in dataflows, for instance, when joining relations.